-Headhunter specialising in Product, Design, and Digital Transformation | Executive Search | Global Network | Berlin based
+Headhunter specializing in expert search for Digital Transformation | Global Network | Berlin-based

-An Interview with muse case labs (Q1 2024)
+An Interview with muse case labs (Q2 2024)

 Milan Vukelić, one of the founders of muse case labs, a Berlin-based tech education company, interviewed me about the current Product design hiring landscape.
-Here are 10 of his questions and my attempts to find answers to them or at least to share observations – derived from many conversations I have had with design hiring managers and job-seeking designers over the past months.
+Here are 8 of his questions and my attempts to find answers to them or at least to share observations – derived from many conversations I have had with design hiring managers and job-seeking designers over the past months.
 Feel free to contact me if you have further questions and would like to continue the conversation.

 During times of cost-saving measures, the primary question is always: Who is working productively, and who can be deemed expendable?
 Experience has shown that this approach typically leads to repercussions – design teams become overburdened.
 Initially, freelancers are brought in to alleviate the workload, but eventually, the lack of leadership becomes apparent, prompting companies to rehire leadership positions.
 Unfortunately, this pattern tends to repeat itself as companies fail to learn from past unsustainable practices.